 - What counts as clinical work?

 Clinical work must be legal, and involve the application or interpretation of law, the formulation of legal policy, the drafting of legislation or regulations, or legal advocacy or representation.
 It should not be clerical in nature.
 All work must be supervised by a licensed attorney or a law professor.
-Work on political campaigns does not count for clinical credit, but may count for the pro bono requirement if the work is legal.
+Work on political campaigns does not count for clinical credit, but may count for the pro bono graduation requirement if the work is legal.

-- Who can take clinical placements?
+- Who can take a clinic?

-- Are there any prerequisites for clinicals?
+- Are there any pre-requisites for clinics?

 - Can I continue working on my clinical cases/projects in a subsequent semester?

-- How do I add a clinical?
+- How do I add a clinic?

-- Are all clinicals in clinical registration?
+- Are all clinics in clinical registration?

 Some courses are by permission and cannot be added through clinical registration or during Add/Drop on Helios.
-These courses are noted as “By Permission” in the clinical curriculum and the course description.
+These courses are noted as “By Permission” in the and the course description.
 Enrollment instructions for By Permission clinicals are explained in the clinic descriptions.
 Independent clinicals and continuing clinicals require applications.

 - What if I drop after the clinical add/drop deadline?

-- If I already went through the security clearance process for the U.S. Attorney's Office, do I have to do it again?
+- If I already went through the security clearance process for the US Attorney’s office, do I have to do it again?